daisuke834/SelfDrivingCar/term2/20_Project__Model_Predictive_Control/README.md

 ---
 ### 2-2.
 Implementation
 #### 2-2-1.
 CRITERIA: The Model.
 Student describes their model in detail.
 This includes the state, actuators and update equations.
-My model is based on the following equations.
+My model which was implemented in MPC.cpp is based on the following equations.
 ![mymodel.png][mymodel.png]
 I used a vehicle coordinate system instead of world coordinate system to fit the model so that 3rd order polynomial is a good approximation of the given trajectory.
 Because the vehicle coordinate system as a relative coodinate is refreshed at every time step based on the current vehicle location, current egovehicle positions (x, y, psi) are always fixed to zero.